Essay4 May 2025

 Exercising judgement remains difficult.

-There's a version of this that I find almost poignant: the CFO who presents a clean financial narrative to the board not because they're hiding anything but because they genuinely believe that clarity requires coherence, that their job is to make sense of the noise rather than to transmit it.
-The instinct is good.
-The effect, cumulatively, is a board that has never seen the actual texture of the business's financial reality, only the curated version, and therefore can't help even when they want to.
+There's a version of this that I find almost poignant: the CFO who presents a clean financial narrative to the board or to the executive team or to the wider company, not because they're hiding anything but because they genuinely believe that clarity requires coherence, that their job is to make sense of the noise rather than to transmit it.

 The forecasting competition revealed something else, too: how differently people model the same business in their heads.
 One person's forecast might assume that a large renewal would close on the 28th because it always had; another person, aware of a conversation with the customer that hadn't been widely shared, would assume it would slip to the following month.
-Both forecasts were reasonable.
-Both reflected genuine understanding.
+Both forecasts were reasonable, and both reflected genuine understanding.
 They just reflected different slices of information, and the gap between them was a map of how unevenly knowledge distributes itself across even a small team.
-The exercise was humbling in the best possible way, because it made visible the degree to which "knowing the business" is always partial, always perspectival, and never as complete as the confident voice presenting the quarterly forecast might suggest.

 I once spent the better part of a quarter reconciling two systems that defined "customer" differently.
 One system counted parent accounts.
 The other counted billing entities.
 The same company could be one customer or seven depending on which report you pulled, which meant that every metric downstream of "number of customers" (average revenue per customer, customer acquisition cost, churn rate) was subtly unreliable in a way that nobody noticed until two teams presented contradictory analyses in the same meeting and the room spent forty-five minutes arguing about numbers before someone realized they were using different denumerators.
 The data structuring problem isn't glamorous.
 It also isn't optional.
 And the time I spent fixing it was time I wasn't spending on the analysis the business actually needed, which is the kind of tradeoff that finance people make constantly and discuss never.

 The phrase "pick your battles" comes up constantly in finance, and I've started to notice that it almost always means "choose not to fight this one."
 I can count on one hand the number of times I've seen a finance leader genuinely pick a battle, meaning push back on a plan with enough force and evidence to change the outcome.
 The social mechanics of corporate life make it extraordinarily difficult to be the person who says "this plan can't work at this price" when the plan has already been announced internally and the team has already been hired.
 You're not only delivering analysis at that point.
-You are delivering a challenge to a decision that others have already aligned around, and organizations have a predictable resistance to reopening alignment once it has already formed.
+You're delivering a challenge to a decision that others have already aligned around, and organizations have a predictable resistance to reopening alignment once it has already formed.

 I once spent three weeks building a unit economics dashboard that tracked customer acquisition cost, payback period, and lifetime value by cohort, with automated weekly refreshes.
 I was genuinely proud of it.
 Six months later, during a strategic review, the head of product asked a question about customer payback period that the dashboard answered on its second tab.
 Nobody in the room referenced the dashboard.
 Nobody had opened it in weeks.
 The data existed.
 The learning didn't.
 The system had motion without understanding, and I had contributed to the illusion that motion and understanding were the same thing by building a tool that produced the appearance of insight without the organizational behavior that converts insight into action.